algorandfoundation/puya/docs/principles.md

 expression-building framework go unnoticed until the point of TEAL generation, or worse go completely unnoticed, and even when PyTEAL can/does provide an error it can be difficult to understand.

-Tealish provides a higher level procedural language, bearing a passing resemblance to Python, than compiles down to TEAL.
+Tealish provides a higher level procedural language, bearing a passing resemblance to Python, that compiles down to TEAL.
 However, it's still lower level than most developers are used to.
 For example, the expression `1 + 2 + 3`is [not valid in tealish](https://tealish.tinyman.org/en/latest/language.html#math-logic).
 Another difference vs a higher level language such as Python is that [functions can only be declared after the program